pre-commit/pre-commit-hooks/README.md

 #### `check-toml`
 Attempts to load all TOML files to verify syntax.

+#### `check-unicode-replacement-char`
+Forbid files which have a UTF-8 Unicode replacement character.

 #### `check-vcs-permalinks`
 Ensures that links to vcs websites are permalinks.